Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Asymptotic Bias of the BNN+LV Posterior Modes

 \subsection{Empirical Demonstration of Asymptotic Bias of Joint Posterior Mode}

-In Figure \ref{fig:map-pathology}, we empirically demonstrate that the joint posterior mode is asymptotically biased on three synthetic data sets for which we know the ground truth (data set details in Appendix \ref{sec:data sets}).
-We do this by showing that (1) the MAP is not at the ground truth parameters $W^\text{true}, Z^\text{true}$ and (2) the MAP solution parametrize functions that generalize poorly and mis-estimate aleatoric uncertainty, by putting mass where there is no data.
-In these experiments, we present the MAP that was the best of 9 random initializations / 1 initialization at the ground truth $W^\text{true}, Z^\text{true}$.
-In Table \ref{tab:map}, we see that the observed data has a significantly higher log posterior probability under the MAP solution $W^\text{MAP}, Z^\text{MAP}$ than it does under the ground truth parameters $W^\text{true}, Z^\text{true}$.
+In Figure \ref{fig:map-pathology}, we empirically demonstrate that (1) the posterior mode $W^\text{MAP}, Z^\text{MAP}$, is not located at the ground-truth parameters $W^\text{true}, Z^\text{true}$, (2) that $W^\text{MAP}$ parametrizes functions that generalize poorly and misestimate aleatoric uncertainty, by putting mass where there is no data, and (3) that $Z^\text{MAP}$ violates the two modeling assumptions from Section \ref{sec:assumption-violation}.
+In these experiments, we optimize for the MAP using gradient descent, selecting the best solution across 9 random initializations / 1 initialization at the ground-truth $W^\text{true}, Z^\text{true}$.
+In Table \ref{tab:map}, we see that the observed data has a significantly higher log posterior probability under the MAP solution $W^\text{MAP}, Z^\text{MAP}$ than it does under the ground-truth parameters $W^\text{true}, Z^\text{true}$, confirming that indeed $W^\text{true}, Z^\text{true} \neq W^\text{MAP}, Z^\text{MAP}$.
 In Figure \ref{fig:map-pathology}, we visualize the predictive distribution corresponding to $W^\text{MAP}$ for data drawn from the same distribution as the training data.
-In each case, we see that the $W^\text{MAP}$ parametrizes a function that generalizes poorly.
+For each of the three data-sets, we see that the $W^\text{MAP}$ parametrizes a function that puts mass where there is no data (i.e. over-estimates aleatoric uncertainty), thereby explaining the observed data poorly.
+Correspondingly, we also see that the $Z^\text{MAP}$ memorized the data and exhibits a distribution different than the prior, violating the two modeling assumptions from Section \ref{sec:assumption-violation}.

-Using the forms of non-identifiability we derive this section (and in Appendix \ref{sec:y_dep}), we demonstrate in Section \ref{sec:inference-pathologies} that the undesirable parameters $\widehat{W}, \widehat{z}$ preferred by the true posterior over the ground truth parameters $W, z$ violate two generative modeling assumptions.
-In Section \ref{sec:method}, we will use these two assumptions to empirically demonstrate that the issues we identify in this section negatively impact the performance of models learned via variational inference.
+We next show that because mean-field variational inference prefers solutions closer to the MAP than to the ground-truth, it suffers from the same issues at the MAP---mean-field VI yields approximations of $p(W | \mathcal{D})$ that explain the observed data poorly because they violate the generative modeling assumptions.